squili/jumia-design/src/concepts/builders.md

 ### Todo
 - Look into how rustc optimizes builders
 - Decide whether to accept actions and make the conversion asynchronous
+  - Potentially more overhead - these conversions should be happening multiple times per action